KarolHub/Wolbachia-in-COI-data/Supplementary_materials/README.md

-Supplementary material for the article: "Insect COI barcoding data as an untapped resource for surveying Wolbachia symbioses"
+Supplementary materials for the article: "Insect COI barcoding data as an untapped resource for surveying Wolbachia symbioses"

 Supplementary Figure S1: Full alignment of the analysed COI primers and Wolbachia references